 For smaller plots, inflatable, moveable scarecrows and other decoys can work if they are frequently repositioned.

 Methyl anthranilate, a chemical irritant, is another suitable deterrent for smaller fields.
 The chemical (which is humane and causes no long-term harm) impairs birds’ senses of taste and smell and repels them from crops.

 Autonomic laser systems are a highly effective deterrent that work on cornfields of any size.
 Birds perceive laser beams as threats, so they avoid any area where beams sweep (though they cause no actual harm to birds).
 Laser systems like the AVIX Mark II continuously sweep a targeted area in random patterns, so birds cannot learn how to work around the system and return to the area.
 The long-term solution is so effective at deterring birds that it reduces crop losses by over 70%.

-Migratory Bird Management has used lasers and other deterrents to humanely control birds for two decades.
+Wild Goose Chase Indy has used lasers and other deterrents to humanely control birds for two decades.
 Click the video below to learn how our team helped Randy’s Vegetables protect his sweet corn crop with lasers.